LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The figure below shows the high-level steps in the RAJA Gitlab CI testing process.
 The main steps, which we will discuss in more detail later, are:

-  #. *Mirror* the RAJA GitHub repo to the RAJA project in the Gitlab instance.
+  #.
+A *mirror* of the RAJA GitHub repo in the RAJA Gitlab project is updated
-     When a PR is made on the RAJA GitHub project or whenever changes are pushed to the source branch of a PR, the mirroring is triggered.
+     whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
   #.
 Gitlab launches CI test pipelines.
 While running, the Execution and
      pass/fail status may be viewed and monitored in the Gitlab CI GUI.
   #.
 For each resource and compiler combination, the